 INSURANCE

-Prior to commencing Exploration Operations the Permit holder will effect and maintain, during the term of this Access Arrangement, insurance cover for an amount of $[TBA] for aviation legal liability, $[TBA] for public liability, and a further amount of $[TBA] for any costs arising out of any necessary action to put out or contain any fire caused by the Activities whether negligently, or otherwise, and which may extend beyond the Land to the adjoining Land whether held by the Minister of Conservation, or otherwise.
+Prior to commencing Exploration Operations the Permit holder will affect and maintain, during the term of this Access Arrangement, insurance cover on terms acceptable to the Minister for an amount of $[TBA] for public liability and $[TBA] for any costs arising out of any necessary action to put out or contain any fire caused by the Activities whether negligently, or otherwise, and which may extend beyond the Land to the adjoining Land whether held by the Minister of Conservation, or otherwise.
 The Manager may from time to time require the cover of any insurance to be increased to such an amount as considered reasonably necessary.

 BONDS